 - Pai: (5 hours bus journey West) Laid-back, bohemian town on the river located in a gorgeous valley surrounded by mountains.
 Live music, cheap bungalows and cool atmosphere.

-- Chiang Dao: Just one hour North of Chiang Mai, Chiang Dao is a less visited, less touristy spot, beautiful countryside surrounding.
+- Chiang Dao: Just one hour North of Chiang Mai, Chiang Dao is a less visited, less touristy spot, with beautiful countryside surrounding it.
 Very peaceful and great for trekking.

 - Mae Hong Son: A quiet, remote town on the border of Mae Hong Son set amidst massive mountains and vast countryside.
 A good 8 hour drive from Chiang Mai.